 - Stem Cell Therapy (Experimental):

 Stem cells are special cells found in every human, regardless of age.
 These cells are unique in their ability to differentiate into any number of different cell types as needed to repair damaged body structures.
 Although more common in infancy, even the elderly still have stem cells living inside them.
 In a process referred to as regenerative medicine, a patient’s own living stem cells are taken and concentrated into a serum that is injected back into the body where they are most needed.
 Because these powerful healing agents come from the patient they are used on, there is no risk of the body rejecting them.
 Stem cell therapy is still relatively new and research is ongoing.
-So, while stem cells hold promise, some stem cell treatments may not yet be approved by the FDA.

 - Ibuprofen/Advil (not recommended):